Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Meaning:

-To go from a bad situation to a worse one.
+To escape one bad situation only to end up in a worse one.

 Usage: